 As before, a 2.5-liter 4-cylinder engine is standard, but output increases from 178 horsepower to 203 (206 in the XSE), while EPA fuel-economy ratings jump from 4-8 mpg to 29 city/41 highway on the L model, 28/39 on the LE, SE, XSE, and XLE..
 The 3.5-liter V6 likewise gets more power, output jumping from 268 horsepower to 301, and EPA ratings rise slightly to 22/33 (22/32 on XSE).
 On all gas models, an 8-speed automatic transmission replaces a 6-speed unit.

-Hybrids remain in the lineup — offered in LE, SE, and XLE trim levels — and they also get improved power and fuel economy: a combined 208 horsepower (up from 200) and EPA ratings of 51/53 for the L model, 44/47 for the others (up by 2-11 mpg).
+Hybrids remain in the lineup — offered in LE, SE, and XLE trim levels — and they also get improved power and fuel economy: a combined 208 horsepower (up from 200) and EPA ratings of 51/53 for the LE model, 44/47 for the others (up by 2-11 mpg).
 The LE model uses a lithium-ion battery pack; the others have a nickel-metal-hydride battery.

 As before, Camry is very roomy inside, though lanky drivers might wish for more headroom.
 Visibility is very good to the front corners, good to the sides and back corners.
 Interior materials suit the price, with many padded surfaces and available two-tone color combinations.